 Provides information on the purpose, services, outcomes, funding, and students served for independent study.

-An overview of independent study describing the types of programs, key legal requirements, written or master agreements, local board policy, funding, and attendance.
+An overview of independent study describing the types of programs, key legal requirements, written or learning agreements, local board policy, funding, and attendance.

 - Ratio Calculations Instructions

 Complete guidelines on how to calculate teacher-to-average daily attendance ratios for independent study, with examples.

 Provides a more detailed overview of independent study.

 - Additional Resources

 For many pupils, independent study is the educational option that enables them to most fully realize their potential.
 This alternative instructional strategy offers the flexibility to meet individual pupil needs, interests, and styles of learning.
 Independent study is not an alternative curriculum and independent study pupils are expected to meet the same educational objectives as all other pupils.
 By law, independent study education is to be equal in quality and quantity to classroom instruction.